robotCreate an algo tokenslice

-Navigate to the tokenslices page from the left sidebar.
+Navigate to the tokenslices pagearrow-up-right from the left sidebar.
 Click the New tokenslice button to open the slice editor.
 Make sure Algo is selected at the top-right.

 Adding filters